alvisdeng/Accounting-Algorithm/README.md

 # Accounting-Algorithm
 I'm an accountant.
-And I'm slashing LeetCode!!!
+And I'm smashing LeetCode!!!